Radv1la/Giedrius-Saulenas-Blog/aboutme.md

 - [Certified Ethical Hacker CEH](https://aspen.eccouncil.org/VerifyBadge?type=certification&a=4GRQrlo1X2IwL8suIC55aTJSqKkAxIl0HqG6gfvSj2w=).

 ### I participated in
-- OWASP Lithuania Chapter Meetup #12.
-2020-07-01
+- Number of OWASP Lithuania Chapter Meetups (so far, only as a listener)
 - [Amber Mist 2020](/Amber-Mist-Cyber-Exercise/) - international cybersecurity exercise, organized by the Defence Staff of the Lithuanian Armed Forces.
-2020-09-14 - 2020-09-05
+2020-09-14 - 2020-09-25

 ### Why cybersecurity?
 Even though I am trying to put all my efforts into the domains of cybersecurity, I remain open minded.
 However, cybersecurity is an area that is really interesting for me.
 What fascinates me the most: